GOA-Systems/simplecproject/README.md

 }
 ```

-When opening the file, adding a breakpoint and pressing "F5" the application should be compiled, started and halted at the shown position:
+When opening the file, adding a break point and pressing "F5" the application should be compiled, started and halted at the shown position:

 ![Stopping at breakpoint](doc/VMveFMd6wF.png)